eminorhan/video-models/README.md

 # A menagerie of video models trained on various video datasets

-<span style="color:red">**Update (Oct 3, 2024):**</span> All models are updated.
-We trained the models with a larger batch size and for much longer.
+**Update (Oct 3, 2024):** All models are updated.
+We retrained all the models with a larger batch size and for much longer.
 This resulted in substantial improvements in downstream evaluations.
 Please see the updated arxiv preprint below for the new evaluation results.
-If you downloaded any of the models here before Oct 3, 2024, please re-download them from this repository again for much improved versions.
+If you downloaded any of the models here before Oct 3, 2024, please redownload them from this repository again for much improved versions.

+---

 This is a stand-alone repository to facilitate the use of all video models I have trained so far.
 The models are all hosted on [this Huggingface repository](https://huggingface.co/eminorhan/video-models).
 For a detailed description of the models available in this repository and their capabilities, please see the following paper: